GB RANKING4

 Tennis beginnings

 Draper started playing at his local Sutton Tennis & Squash club as a child, competing with his brother under the tutelage of mother and tennis coach, Nicky.
-As a coach at the club, Nicky brought Jack along to his first training session at the age of 6.
+As a coach at the club, Nicky brought Jack along to his first training session at the age of six.

 Tennis Career